MikeLidbary/whatsapp-reminder/README.md

-# Creating a daily reminder WhatsApp app for your subscribers
+# Creating a WhatsApp reminder app for your subscribers

 ## Introduction